-This recipe contains some fun flavors from South of the border.
+Many years and many recipes later, I wanted to revisit this post to share fresh pictures and a how-to video.
+This gluten free recipe contains some fun flavors from South of the border.
 The cooking method requires you to marinate the brisket in herbs and spices for several hours, so plan ahead.
-I love that the cooking method frees up room in your oven, so you can fit other dishes in there while the brisket slowly cooks on the countertop.
-The recipe is also gluten free (if you have gluten intolerance, make sure all ingredients are certified GF).
-Awesome! ~ Tori
+Using a slow cooker frees up room in your oven, so you can fit other dishes in there while the brisket slowly cooks on the countertop.

-Years ago when I was starting my culinary career I worked for a small café in Brooklyn owned by a Jewish couple.
-Hanukkah and Passover where big catering holidays for us.
-I learned to make brisket, matzoh balls, tzimmes, kugel, charoset and even gefilte fish!
-We were not a kosher kitchen, but did follow the strict rules regarding the preparation of food for the Jewish holidays.
+Years ago when I was starting my culinary career, I worked for a small café in Brooklyn owned by a Jewish couple.
+Hanukkah and Passover were big catering holidays for us.
+I learned to make brisket, matzoh balls, tzimmes, kugel, charoset, and even gefilte fish!
+We were not a kosher kitchen, but we did follow strict rules regarding the preparation of food for the Jewish holidays.

 I learned how to make all of these dishes from the African-American female head chef named Leslie.
-Leslie had worked for the café for so long she had all these recipes and techniques ingrained in her head.
-She wasn’t Jewish, but didn’t need to be to appreciate and learn about another culture or religious tradition.
+Leslie had worked for the café for so long, she had all of these recipes and techniques ingrained in her head.
+She wasn’t Jewish, but she didn’t need to be to appreciate and learn about another culture or religious tradition.

 So you see, food really does cross all barriers.

 This version of brisket is influenced by Mexican cuisine.
-Growing up in Southern California, I was exposed to the Mexican culture through food.
-I used dried chipotle chile peppers to add a smoky heat to the sauce.
-If you are unable to find whole dried chipotle chiles, you can substitute with 1 teaspoons ground chipotle chile or ancho chile powder, or 1 teaspoon dried chile flakes.
+Growing up in Southern California, I was exposed to Mexican culture through food.
+I used dried chipotle peppers to add a smoky heat to the sauce.
+If you are unable to find whole dried chipotle peppers, you can substitute with 1 teaspoon ground chipotle chili or ancho chili powder, or 1 teaspoon dried chili flakes.